wonsunahn/CS1632_RentACat_Cucumber/README.md

 [INFO] BUILD FAILURE
 [INFO] ------------------------------------------------------------------------
 [INFO] Total time:  5.182 s
-[INFO] Finished at: 2025-09-14T02:12:18-05:00
+[INFO] Finished at: 2026-01-14T02:12:18-05:00
 [INFO] ------------------------------------------------------------------------
 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-surefire-plugin:3.1.2:test (default-test) on project RentACat-Cucumber: There are test failures.
 ...
 ```

-Please don't forget to revert the BUGGY instances of Cat and RentACat to IMPL instances.
+Please don't forget to revert the BUGGY instances of Cat and RentACat to SOLUTION instances.

 # Submission